mikkelbue/tinyDA/README.md

 # tinyDA
-Delayed Acceptance MCMC sampler with finite-length subchains and various proposals.
+Delayed Acceptance MCMC sampler with finite-length subchain sampling.
+This is intended as a simple, lightweight implementation, with minimal dependencies, e.g. nothing beyond the SciPy stack.

+### This is very much a work in progress.

+## Proposals
+* Random Walk Metropolis Hastings
+* preconditioned Crank-Nicolson
+* Adaptive Metropolis

+## Adaptive Error Models
+* State independent
+* State dependent